 d) AddressRef shall be of type address, component or of the type provided in the address declaration of the port type of the port instance referenced in the raise operation.
 No AddressRef shall contain the special value null at the time of the operation.

 e) Applying a raise operation to an unmapped or disconnected port shall cause a test case error.

+f) The TemplateInstance shall conform to the template(value) restriction (see section 15.8).

 Examples